- Red Hat Satellite 6 server

 - Red Hat Satellite 6 Capsule server

-Satellite 6 is highly dependent on fast performing IO to ensure proper operations throughout the system.
-Database queries, file copies, API traffic and more are all greatly effected by the storage configured in Satellite 6.
+Satellite 6 is highly dependent on fast-performing IO to ensure proper operations throughout the system.
+Database queries, file copies, API traffic and more are all greatly affected by the storage configured in Satellite 6.

-The primary partition that has the largest effect are the directories in /var, as outlined in the Installation Guide:
+The primary partition that has the largest effect is the directories in /var, as outlined in the Installation Guide:

 Having poorly performing IO can cause:

 - Slow to exceedingly slow content operations such as synchronizations, Content View publish and promote.

 - Long-running API queries: API queries that query the database may take extra time to complete, causing unexpected consequences